South Carolina Gamecocks football under Steve Spurrier: 2006 season

-Next, South Carolina hosted No. 8 Tennessee and College GameDay.
-Despite the Gamecocks overcoming a two-touchdown deficit and leading after three quarters, they lost by a touchdown.
-South Carolina then hosted a top-12 opponent for a second straight week, welcoming No. 12 Arkansas and the SEC's best rushing offense.
-The Gamecocks found themselves down by twenty points before Mitchell took over in the second half and nearly led a comeback; this attempt fell short and his team lost by six points.
-Back under Mitchell, South Carolina went on the road to face their third straight top-12 opponent at No. 6 Florida, losing by one point after Jarvis Moss blocked two of Succop's kicks.
+Next, after their only two losses this season had come to top-15 teams, South Carolina would face three more consecutive top-15 teams.
+Hosting No. 8 Tennessee and College GameDay, the Gamecocks were poised for an upset after a comeback and late lead, but the Volunteers ultimately overcame "Spurrier's hex", beating him for only the fifth time ever.
+Staying at home, South Carolina welcomed No. 12 Arkansas and the SEC's best rushing offense, against whom the Gamecocks once again made a comeback but fell short.
+Back under Mitchell, South Carolina left home to visit No. 6 Florida, losing by one point after Jarvis Moss blocked two of Succop's kicks.
 The Gamecocks then beat Middle Tennessee, led by former South Carolina recruiting coordinator Rick Stockstill, in a home victory which ended their losing streak and made them bowl-eligible.
 Following the win over the Blue Raiders, rumors began that other programs, namely Miami and Alabama, were showing interest in hiring Spurrier.
 Amid these rumors, Spurrier reaffirmed his desire to stay at South Carolina, who gave him a raise.
 With their top candidate not interested, Alabama would instead hire Nick Saban.
 For the regular season finale, despite trailing by fourteen points in the third quarter, South Carolina upset No. 24 Clemson on the road, the program's first victory over their archrival since 2001.
 The Gamecocks were invited to the Liberty Bowl, with Spurrier becoming the first head coach in program history to take his team to a bowl game in each of his first two seasons.
 In the bowl game, South Carolina defeated Houston, their first bowl victory since 2001.
-The Gamecocks finished the season with a record of 8–5, which was only the ninth eight-win season in program history.
+The Gamecocks finished the season with an 8–5 record, which was only the ninth eight-win season in program history.